-Collective term for all products (majolica, porcelain, earthenware, stoneware), which are produced from different types of clay by firing.
+Collective term for all products (majolica, porcelain, earthenware, stoneware) that are made from different types of clay by firing.
 The differences between the various products result from the different mixture of raw materials (clay, quartz, feldspar, calcite, etc.) and above all from the firing temperature.
-Stoneware is fired at less and stoneware is fired at more than 1,200 °C; therefore, stoneware must be glazed to ensure sufficient density.
-Vessels made of such material are the oldest used for the production and storage of wine.
-Examples are the amphorae already used in ancient times or the well-known Georgian Kvevri in the cachetic process.
-Today, ceramic vessels are increasingly used for fermentation, ageing and storage.
+Earthenware is fired at less and stoneware at more than 1,200 °C; therefore, earthenware must be glazed to ensure sufficient density.
+Vessels made of such material are the oldest that were used for the production and storage of wine.
+Examples are the amphorae already used in antiquity or the well-known Georgian kvevri in the Kakheti process.
+Today, vessels made of ceramics are increasingly being used for fermentation, ageing and storage.
 The advantages are (as with glass) complete neutrality, i.e. there is no reaction with must or wine.
-The disadvantage is the relative fragility (cracks).
-See also under wine vessels.
+A disadvantage compared to stainless steel or wooden containers is the relatively high fragility (cracks).
+See also a complete list under wine vessels.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn